kkim43/my_docs_test/dataset_overview.md

 # Dataset Overview

 This project is built on top of the **arXiv Dataset** provided by *Cornell University* and hosted on **Kaggle**.
-The dataset contains metadata for **1.7 million+ scholarly papers** across physics, computer science, mathematics, statistics, electrical engineering, quantitative biology, economics, and related STEM fields.
+The dataset contains metadata for **1.7M–2.8M+ scholarly papers** across physics, computer science, mathematics, statistics, electrical engineering, quantitative biology, economics, and related STEM fields.

 Dataset link:
 ➡️ https://www.kaggle.com/datasets/Cornell-University/arxiv